 London and Johannesburg-listed ICT solutions provider Dimension Data has reported headline growth in sales, profits and margins for the first half of 2010, and said it anticipates growth in IT and services spending patterns during the next six months.
-The company's reported revenues for the peri

 The London Stock Exchange has outlined its ambitions to become a supplier of IT systems following its MillenniumIT acquisition.

 British software player Micro Focus has indicated that its acquisitions of Compuware's testing business and Borland are filtering through to the bottom line.
 In a trading update for the fiscal year ended 30 April the channel player pointed to a revenue of $160m from its testing market acquisitions.

 Long standing Microsoft developer Nolan Computers has merged with accounting and CRM specialist Benteq.
 The merged entity, which comes into effect immediately, will trade as Nolan Business Solutions with a turnover of just more than £2m.
 Further details of the deal remain undisclosed.

 A consistent universal view of your organisation's data - as provided by master data management - can deliver considerable benefits in streamlining processes, writes Sean Pollonais, information security consultant at BD&F Infosec

 A competition to find the UK's most innovative businesses and put them in front of potential investors will soon close to entrants.

 The government plans to scrap some £15bn of controversial IT projects in a "great repeal bill" that will reverse "the substantial erosion of civil liberties under the Labour government and roll back state intrusion".

 High-margin income from mobile phone customers rescued Deutsche Telekom's results as revenues stayed flat for the first quarter of 2010, the company reported today.